 I had a toxoplasmosis infection two years ago and I am currently pregnant.
 Is my baby at risk?

 Infection of the developing baby only occurs when the mother has an active infection during pregnancy.
 In general, there is no increased risk to the baby when toxoplasmosis occurs more than 6 months prior to conception.
-If you had toxoplasmosis in the past, you are usually immune, and the baby is not at risk.
+If you had toxoplasmosis in the past, you are likely immune, which means that the baby would not be at risk.
 If you have a weakened immune system, such as in AIDS, you can develop another active infection.

-I am pregnant and have just found out that I have recently been infected with toxoplasmosis.
+I am pregnant and I have recently been infected with toxoplasmosis.
 Is my baby at risk?

 The toxoplasmosis parasite is known to cross the placenta.
 In about 20 percent of the cases in which a pregnant woman has toxoplasmosis, the baby is also infected.
 Infants who become infected during pregnancy are said to have “congenital toxoplasmosis” infection.
 In the United Sates, between 400 and 4000 babies are born with toxoplasmosis each year.
 Some infants with congenital toxoplasmosis will have medical conditions that include problems with the brain, eyes, heart, kidneys, blood, liver, or spleen.
 Long-term effects may include seizures, mental retardation, cerebral palsy, deafness, and blindness.
-Many infected infants will have no problems at birth.
-Miscarriage or stillbirth are possible adverse effects.
-Discuss with your health care provider if you should see a specialist for more information.
+Many infected infants will have no problems at birth, but should be followed by their health care provider for several years after birth as complications do not always start at birth.
+Miscarriage or stillbirth have also been reported.

 When the mother is infected during the first trimester, the risk that the baby will be infected is 10-15%.
 This is also the time in gestation when the baby is at a higher risk for severe problems from infection.
 When the mother is infected late in pregnancy, the chance that the baby will have severe problems is very small.